2biias/GoLWasm/README.md

 - emrun --browser firefox gol.html

 ### Play the game:
-- place a cell by clicking on the grid and remove by clicking the live cell
+- Place a cell by clicking on the grid and remove by clicking the live cell.
-- start/pause and reset the game by using the buttons
+- Start/pause and reset the game by using the buttons.